 When I think over all of my relationships, I think of all of the many instances of misunderstanding or bruised feelings that could have been remedied in such a simple way: by using the power of the 5 love languages.

 Like a lot of people I know, I went through most of my life (until I was in college) not knowing what a love language was.
-I’d never even heard the term until about 4 years ago.
+I’d never even heard the term until a few years ago.

 I talk briefly in this post on how introverts can improve their relationships that finally understanding what my unique love language is had a significant impact on my relationships, particularly my relationship with my mom.

 This was just me being a kid.
 When you’re 5 years old and see a toy you want, of course you ask for it.
-She showed her love to me by buying me a variety of gifts.
+She showed her love to me by giving me all sorts of gifts.

 Note: Our love language is not just how we receive love but also how we usually give love as well.